Psychological devices are an absolute necessity if you want to make the consumers buy what you are selling.

 Also, People are much more likely to buy if they think they’ll lose out on an opportunity if they don’t.

-If your product is perceived as scarce…a limited supply…that perception will generate a powerful fear of loss.
+If your product is perceived as scarce… with a limited supply…that perception will generate a powerful fear of loss.

 All creatures are curious…especially humans.